Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 - [Arduino Nano, any USB type](https://aliexpress.com/item/1005007475356474.html).

 ## To do
-- build and confirm that the pinout from the source repository is OK and the PCB working
+- build and confirm that the pinout from the source repository is OK and the PCB working.
 - optimize the Arduino code as I have no idea if its current version induces a lag or not.
 I guess using a lookup table would fasten the code.